DIY Bed Frames: Build Your Dream Bed from Scratch

 Disadvantages of Wooden Bed Frames

-Although beautiful and strong, wooden bed frames do have their drawbacks.
-For starters, they are significantly heavier than metal frames, which can make moving or rearranging furniture a hassle.
+Although beautiful and strong, wooden bed frames have their drawbacks.
+They are significantly heavier than metal frames, making moving or rearranging furniture a hassle.

 If you prefer a wood vs metal bed frame, weigh the aesthetic versus functional aspects carefully.